greenelab/deep-review/content/response-to-reviewers.md

 The authors provided synopsis for each important reference, but lacks synthesis of related work.
 It would be better to synthesize related work into a table and analyze their characteristics.

+We added a table (Table 1) that highlights the structure of commonly used types of neural networks and examples of settings where they are well suited.
-We have sought to revise the intro to better synthesize related work and analyze broad characteristics.
+In addition, we revised the intro to better synthesize related work and analyze broad characteristics.
-One challenge of this effort is that with the recent explosion of deep learning in the biomedical literature, nearly every neural architecture gets applied to nearly every problem.
+One challenge of this effort is that with the recent explosion of deep learning in the biomedical literature, nearly every neural network architecture gets applied to nearly every problem.
-For example, we have seen cases in the literature where convolutional neural networks, which require structure in input data, get applied to unstructured data.
+For example, we have seen cases in the literature where convolutional neural networks, which require structure in input data, are applied to unstructured data.
 We have aimed to avoid using these types of cases as exemplars.
-We have also added a table (Table 1) that highlights the structure of commonly used types of neural networks and the settings where they are well suited.

 > The authors discussed deep learning models such as sDA, CNN, RNN etc.
 It would be better to have a figure illustrating their architectures.